Reviewed by: Melissa Garthwait, BSW

 - Reside in the state that issues their Medicaid coverage

-Often, when a senior moves to a nursing home, their spouse remains at home or within another community receiving a lower level of care.
-Medicaid has provisions in place to ensure spouses who are not receiving nursing care aren’t left without any remaining income or resources.
-This spousal impoverishment provision protects a specified amount of the couple’s combined income and assets and appoints them to the spouse who is still residing at home.
+When a senior moves to a nursing home, their spouse may stay at home or in another community, receiving a lower level of care.
+Medicaid has provisions to ensure that spouses not receiving nursing care aren’t left without any remaining income or resources.
+This is known as the spousal impoverishment provision, which safeguards a specific amount of the couple’s combined income and assets and assigns them to the spouse still residing at home.
 “While this spousal impoverishment provision provides many community-dwelling spouses some level of protection, those with significant assets may consider consulting with a qualified elder law attorney to discuss possible asset preservation strategies,” recommends Mr. Levesque.

 How to Apply